grz0zrg/Flagship/README.md

 This show that some interesting intro can be done in pure C.

-ELF header is taking 48 bytes and there is ~58 bytes of init code so technically not very far from a 128 bytes if header and init code is not counted !
+ELF header is taking 48 bytes and there is ~58 bytes of init code so technically not very far from a 128 bytes if header and init code is ommited !

 [pouet link](https://www.pouet.net/prod.php?which=88636)